Fitness and Performance

 Sit on the machine with the resistance pad over your shins.
 Extend your legs, slowly kicking the feet outwards and up.
 Slowly and with control, return your legs to your starting position.
 Control of the movement in both directions is vital.

 There are many other machines in the gym including the back extension machine and abductor and adductor toning machines.
 I love to use these to avoid boredom and to spice up my workout.

 In my final blog of this series, I’ll be sharing my five favourite yoga stretches for hikers.

-Do you feel you have some of these issues?
-Click here to find your nearest Bodyset clinic, where our expert clinicans are ready to help you with a personalised treatment programme.
+If you’re in need of some support, then please don’t hesitate to get in touch.
+Click here to find your nearest Bodyset clinic, where our expert team of clinicians are ready to help you with a personalised treatment programme.
 Any questions?
-Contact our friendly Holborn HQ by calling 033 0333 0435 or emailing email@example.com.
-You can also find us on Twitter, Facebook and Instagram.
+Contact our friendly client care team by calling 033 0333 0435.